akshaykmr/oorja/docs/make-a-tab.md

   - **tabStatusRegistry**: information of other tabs in the room and their state[initializing, loading, loaded ].
   - **roomAPI**: An object to interact with the room. properties are described below
     + getUserId(): gives own userId
-    + getSessionId(): gives own sessionId. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique user.
+    + getSession(): gives own sessionId. **minor detour** - A user can have multiple sessions active thus sessionId identifies the unique user.
 This is purely for ux reasons and has some effects on activityListeners which will be described shortly.
     + getUserInfo(userId): gives user information for the given userId
     + getActiveRemoteTabs(sessionId): gives the list of remote tabs set as ready by sessionId(unique user session)
     + shareScreen(): start screen sharing